www.britbase.info

 1946 Nottingham competitors

-Front row, left to right: Bob Wade, Frank Parr, William Winter, Robert Combe, Hugh Alexander, Harry Golombek, Gerald Abrahams.
+Front row, left to right: Bob Wade, Frank Parr, William Winter, Robert Combe, (Conel) Hugh Alexander, Harry Golombek, Gerald Abrahams.

 Robert Forbes Combe (16 August 1912, Logie Buchan, Aberdeenshire — 12 February 1952, Aberdeen)